Lysurus (fungus)

 Lysurus is a genus of fungi in the Phallaceae, a family known collectively as the stinkhorn fungi.
 The species have a widespread distribution, but are specially prevalent in tropical areas.

 Description

 The fruit bodies of Lysurus fungi are characterized by having short, thick arms which are upright, and may separate slightly in age.
 The inner surfaces of the arms are covered with a slimy spore mass called gleba, which typically has a fetid smell to attract insects to assist in spore dispersal.
-Viewed with a light microscope, Lysurus spores are narrowly ellipsoidal in shape, brownish in color, and have dimensions of 4–5 by 1.5–2 µm.
+Viewed with a light microscope, Lysurus spores are narrowly ellipsoidal in shape, brownish in color, and have dimensions of 4–5 by 1.5–2 μm.

 Species

+The following species are recognised in the genus Lysurus: